RIVERSIDE DEVELOPMENT SCHEME

 December 2020: The Trust’s newly formed Design Team (consisting of four trustees, two of whom are qualified architects) embarks on a series of meetings with Hopkins Architects

 December 2020: The Council suspends plans for a potential Compulsory Purchase Order (CPO) on the Diamond Jubilee Gardens to allow negotiations to continue with the Trust.
-These continue.

 January 2021: The Council begins public consultation on the plans.
 Info here.

 April 2021: the Council announces that in June 2021 it will use Compulsory Purchase Order Powers to obtain Diamond Jubilee Gardens, should negotiations with the Trust not result in an agreement.